Why are franchises successful? The battle against independent businesses

 Some of the biggest franchises are facing pressure

 Domino’s sees around two-thirds of its revenues come from franchise sales.
-Its latest figures show average cash profits per franchised store was almost 40% lower in the latest half when compared to 2021.
+But, average cash profits per franchised store was almost 40% lower in the latest half of 2022 when compared to 2021.
 The company said its fall in profits “was largely driven by the timing lag in passing through higher costs to our franchisees.”

-Cake box, another key franchiser, saw its share price drop after releasing its latest trading update.
-The company warned its full-year margin would take a hit, even as it passed “some” cost increases onto franchisees.
+Cake box, another key franchiser, saw its share price drop after warning its full-year margin would take a hit, even as it passed “some” cost increases onto franchisees.

 Even the mighty Starbucks has had to defend itself on multiple fronts.
 The company recently explored the idea of selling its UK operations in the face of rising costs and stiff competition.
-Around 700 franchisees could be hit by this.
 The coffee giant even had to deal with a small-scale rebellion.
 Citizens of Stroud launched a petition against the proposed opening of a Starbucks in their town.
 They warned it would corrode Stroud’s “independent spirit”.

 We could see more of this kind of pushback too.
 Despite franchises currently being more successful than independent businesses, consumers appear to have had enough of endless chains.